Bill L. Norton

-Bill L. Norton is an American film director, writer and producer.
-Among many projects, he is the writer-director of the cult-classic modern western Cisco Pike.
+Bill L. Norton (born August 13, 1943) is an American film and television director, writer, and producer.
+Among many projects, he is the writer-director of the films Cisco Pike (1971) and More American Graffiti (1979).

-Career
+Life and career

-Norton is most notable as a film director, including his first feature film, the cult-classic Modern Western Cisco Pike in 1972, which he also wrote.
+Norton is most notable as a film director, including his first feature film, Cisco Pike in 1971, which he also wrote.
 He worked as a screenwriter in the 1970s and '80s, writing the scripts for Convoy and Outlaw Blues, among other films.